bobbyno/ruby_drills/README.md

 ## Contributing

+It's easy to get involved by creating new drills.
 Please check the [Issues List](http://github.com/bobbyno/ruby_drills/issues) on Github to find something to do.

 If you're new to Github: